chatsagnik/Abeyance/README.md

 Each state is based on it’s unique collision vector.
 Also each state has an array of next states, and edge weights in a One-One correspondence with every element of the next states.\
-After some deliberation we came up with the following structures to accommodate the aforementioned specifications:
+After some deliberation I came up with the following structures to accommodate the aforementioned specifications:

     struct collisionVector{